A grove of trees grew in my absence

 Currently I am exploring my complicated identity as an adopted Chinese American.
 Being raised in Washington, DC by a single mother has left me questioning my origins and wondering what happened to my biological family.
-For the past four years I have been in contact with potential biological family members in China, specifically my older sister.
+For the past five years I have been in contact with biological family members in China, specifically my older sister.
 Through my art practice, I process my abandonment, recall memories, explore hybridized Chinese American culture, and contemplate the unforeseen possibility of reuniting with my biological family.
 As a byproduct of China’s former one-child policy (1979-2015), I seek to express my personal narrative through print-based installations, poems, and sculptural multiples.

-Two years ago I received a letter from my potential biological sister, which inspired my series “Blank Postcards to my Sister” and created a recurring mail art motif.
+Five years ago I received a letter from my potential biological sister, which inspired my series “Blank Postcards to my Sister” and created a recurring mail art motif.
 These motifs are in conversation with the passage of time since my birth and adoption in 1995.
 In these cycles I reflect strongly upon the Chinese lunar calendar, specifically the year of the pig (1995, 2007, and 2019).
 Through my practice, I juxtapose imagery and memories from my childhood and everyday life to indicate the correlation between the past, present, and future.